How to Prune Clematis

 Group B (2) are the varieties that bloom simultaneously on last year’s growth and the current season’s growth.
 Group B (2) varieties normally bloom from June to September continuously.
 For pruning purposes these varieties can be treated either as group B (1) or group C. If planted alone a group C pruning regime every second year is recommended.

-For both group B (1) and B (2), in late February or March a light pruning with some variation in the length of the stems will help produce a well balanced group B plant.
+For both group B (1) and B (2), (in late February or March for west coast and early to late April for East coast) a light pruning with some variation in the length of the stems will help produce a well balanced group B plant.
 Any weak or dead wood should be removed at this time and a careful spacing of the remaining stems is all that is required.
 The spacing of the stems will allow room for next springs mass of blooms to open pleasingly.
 A severe pruning will reduce the number of blooms at the plant’s next flowering, but will not hurt the plant; in many cases it will help produce a better balanced plant.
 If your group B clematis has been neglected for many years, it can be rejuvenated by severely cutting back most of the old growth.
 It is always amazing how quickly new growth appears.
 Separate and direct the new shoots or they will soon grow skyward in a tangled mess.Group (C) These varieties bloom only on the current year’s growth.
 Blooms commence in early summer and continue through to fall.
 Plants should be cut back in late February or March to two strong sets of buds on each stem as close to ground level as possible.
 This will provide a plant with blooms that start near ground level and continue to the top of the plant.
 The majority of the group C clematis start their new growth very close to where last season’s growth ended; so if left unpruned they will very quickly grow out of control.
 If you want to grow a group C clematis through a tree or have it bloom in an area above its normal blooming height, this characteristic can be used to your advantage.
 You can prune an established plant at almost any height or not prune at all to accomplish your objective.
 Keep in mind that group C clematis bloom on the current season’s growth, so that if treated in an untraditional way the blooms will be at the top of the plant and a bare stem will gradually appear over a few years.
 This provides an opportunity to plant a lower growing group B variety to hide the bare stem and to extend the blooming season.